How are decisions about masking made?

 Springfield College prides itself on living our Humanics philosophy of leadership in service to others in all that we do.
 This includes our ethos to keep our community safe by following the guidelines for masking.
 We are going to have to rely on the honor system and the desire of our students, faculty and staff to make appropriate decisions and choices to keep each other safe.
 Employees and students found in violation of the face-covering policy will be held accountable.

 Can students who aren’t vaccinated be on campus?

 Students must be vaccinated or have an approved exemption to be on campus.
 Student access to buildings, facilities and academic spaces will be limited to only those who are vaccinated or have an approved exemption.

-What was the process to review exemption requests?
+What is the process to review exemption requests?

-Medical exemptions were reviewed by Health Center staff to ensure the primary care provider has provided appropriate documentation.
+Medical exemptions are reviewed by Health Center staff to ensure the primary care provider has provided appropriate documentation.
 Requests for religious exemptions were reviewed by a committee for thoroughness.